 • Illegal drug use.
 Using stimulant drugs, such as cocaine or amphetamines, can cause a heart attack.

 • An autoimmune condition, such as rheumatoid arthritis or lupus.
-Conditions such as rheumatoid arthritis, lupus and other autoimmune conditions can increase your risk of having a heart attack.
+Conditions like these that weaken or challeng your immune system can increase your risk of having a heart attack.

 • Improper diet.
 Proper nutrition is a fundamental element in maintaining good overall health.A diet rich in natural, organic foods, such as: fruits, vegetables, fish, lean protein, and whole grains, as well as plenty of water, and low in refined sugars and carbohydrates is key to maintaining heart health.

 • Abuse of alcohol.
 A small amount of alcohol is okay for some people.
 If you have a preexisting condition which prohibits alcohol use, you can only damage yourself by partaking.
 Alcohol such as red wine has some benefits but this is in moderation.
 If you don’t need an occasional drink, it is better to avoid alcohol altogether.